-The educational curriculum begins with a foundational year in Carbondale and the remaining three years in Springfield.
-SIU Medicine's outpatient clinics, as well as our partnerships with local hospitals in Springfield and the surrounding communities, provide our students with a well-rounded, diverse population.
-Their health care needs reflect society.
+Our four-year educational curriculum begins in Carbondale, with the remaining three years in Springfield.
+Our outpatient clinics, SIU HealthCare, as well as our partnerships with local hospitals in Springfield and surrounding communities, provide our students with a well-rounded, diverse patient population.
+Our school offers a world-class medical education in a supportive, student-centered, academic environment.